MarcoFava02/comp_proj3/README.md

 Usage:   python plot9.py
          python plot9b.py

-grafici_appendix.m
+graphs_appendix.m
 ------------
-Contains the Matlab code for making the 3D graphs
+Contains the Matlab code to plot the graphs in the appendix of the report.

+Usage: run the only section of the code you want the plot of.